GSP

 # zramctl --reset /dev/zram0

-The zramctl command is part of the util-linux package and is available from https://www.kernel.org/pub/linux/utils/util-linux/.
+The zramctl command is part of the util-linux package which can be downloaded from Linux Kernel Archive <https://www.kernel.org/pub/linux/utils/util-linux/>.

 Search for or go to Top of page | Section 8 | Main Index